mmadsen/lnraw/_posts/2013-11-18-axelrod-to-semantic-model-notes.md

 1. Add structure to the traits themselves, in the form of a directed graph, and rules by which copying is possible given the presence of upstream prerequisites.

+### Extensible Trait Lists ###

+Most cultural transmission models have followed the "loci and alleles" paradigm, where there is a fixed set of features (loci), which can have a limited or (practically speaking) unlimited number of alleles.
+The simplest models, of course, have one feature/locus, and two possible traits.

+Some CT models don't follow this pattern, and allow the accumulation of information over time.
+This is what we want to model because in addition to population size and demographic structure, the growth of cultural knowledge (i.e., growth in `F` over time per person) is a key ingredient in long-term enrichment of the cultural endowment of human populations.
+So it's essential to model unfixed `F`.

+This means that copying rules can no longer be easily written as "pick a feature, copy the target agent's trait" -- which is how most CT models are written, as was the original Axelrod model for homophily.

+### Information Structure ###